-Who Is Veronica Escobar, Who Will Deliver Spanish State Of The Union Response?
+Who Is Veronica Escobar?
+She Will Deliver Spanish State Of The Union Response

 Caballero first pushed Escobar to run for political office.
 She grew up in El Paso, where her family has run a dairy farm for several generations.
 Her father spent decades working as the county engineer.

-Escobar originally wanted to pursue a career in academia, and earned degrees in English literature from the University of Texas at El Paso and New York University.
+Escobar originally wanted to pursue a career in academia and earned degrees in English literature from the University of Texas at El Paso and New York University.

 She was teaching in her hometown in the early 1990s when a new immigration enforcement crackdown began and there was talk about building a wall along the border.